tatumio/tatum-php/docs/Api/NotificationSubscriptionsApi.md

 <h4>1 credit per API call.</h4>

-<p>Count of webhooks that were found from /v3/subscription/webhook</p>
+Count of webhooks that were found from /v3/subscription/webhook

 ### Example